Finnish Rural Party: Ideology

 The party held anti-establishment or anti-elite views, and criticized other politicians and parties, the government, "bureaucrats", international corporations, academics, cultural elites and corruption, while idealizing the ordinary people and small-time entrepreneurs of the countryside.
 Vennamo attacked, for example, other members of the parliament for over-claiming daily allowances.
 The party was also anti-communist, and claimed established parties and the political leadership were too subservient to the Soviet Union.

-Vennamo was known for inventing and using pejorative terms, such as rötösherrat ("rotten gentlemen"), referring to allegedly corrupt politicians, and teoriaherrat ("theoretical gentlemen"), referring to academics allegedly lacking common sense.
-A slogan used by the party was Kyllä kansa tietää! ("Yes, the people know!").
+Vennamo was known for inventing and using pejorative terms, such as rötösherrat, referring to allegedly corrupt politicians, and teoriaherrat, referring to academics allegedly lacking common sense.
+A slogan used by the party was Kyllä kansa tietää! ("The people do know!").

 The party professed to hold traditional Christian values, and, for example, opposed the decriminalization of homosexuality in 1971.
 Racism and xenophobia were not visibly part of the party's ideology.